 Booth nodded.
 "She'll be fine."

 Booth's head dipped.
 "Yea."
-He reached for her hand and gave it a squeeze.
+He reached for Brennan's hand and gave it a squeeze.
 "Not as much as we want her to, though."

-He kept her hand in his, his thumb absently stroking her palm as they traveled for several miles without speaking.
+He kept her hand in his, absently stroking her palm with his thumb as they traveled for several miles without speaking.
 When Brennan released a heavy sigh, he looked over.

-"I think so," she answered.
-"I'm sad," she hurried to add.
+"I'm sad," she admitted.
 "I'm going to miss her.
-I suddenly feel as if time passed by too quickly."
+It feels as if time passed by too quickly."

-"It has a way of doing that," Booth laughed.
-"Weren't we just changing her diaper a few weeks ago?" he joked.
+"It has a way of doing that," Booth agreed with a smile.
+"Weren't we just changing her diaper a few weeks ago?"

 "I recognize the exaggeration but . . ."
-Her eyes filled again.
+Brennan's eyes filled again.
 "Yes," she sniffed.
 "I think we were."

 The West Virginia countryside sped by.
-When Booth looked over again, Brennan's brow was furrowed.
+When Booth glanced over again, his wife's brow was furrowed.

 "What?" he asked curiously.